-With its unique relationship with the Mainland, Hong Kong clearly stands to benefit from greater crossborder connectivity and two-way capital flows.
-But we must also ensure the needs of both Mainland and international investors are met amidst the Mainland's emergence as the world's second-largest economy and its integration with global capital markets.
+With its unique relationship with the Mainland, Hong Kong clearly stands to benefit from greater cross-border connectivity and two-way capital flows.
+But

 Stock Connect is a game changer which provides unprecedented opportunities for Hong Kong.
-As a next step, we will pursue its further expansion as well as other mutual market access schemes, including Bond Connect, ETF Connect and Mutual Recognition of Funds.
+As a next step, we will pursue its further expansion as well as other mutual market access schemes, including Bond Connect, ETF1 Connect and Mutual Recognition of Funds.